-Email: Send questions via email.
+Email: Send questions to a team of librarians and library staff via email.
 Most questions get a response within 24 hours!

 BEST for complex questions, troubleshooting that require access to borrowing records

-Direct help from a librarian: schedule a Webex meeting with a subject specialist
+Direct help from a librarian: schedule a meeting with a subject specialist (currently available online)

 EXAMPLES: discussing library instruction for your course, finding resources for your class

 Research Guides: Our subject research guides will help you find a wealth of information on your topic

 BEST for general overview, orientation, finding basic resources